25 Incredibly Nostalgic 90s Toys & Where You Can Buy Them

 It's truth time everyone!
 Our inability to put down our cellphones was twenty years in the making.
 Game Boys were the 90s toys that were the precursor to cell phone culture, and I'll explain why.
 Before Game Boys, playing video games was still a near 100% social experience.

 We either needed to own a gaming console (often shared with siblings), or we had to go to an arcade with our buds.
 Then, enter the Game Boy system which was equally entertaining and relatively inexpensive enough for each kid to have their own.
-All of the sudden kids everywhere began ignoring other human beings, traffic, and potholes opting instead to focus on the captivating devices in their hands.
+Suddenly kids everywhere began ignoring other human beings, traffic, and potholes; opting instead to focus on the captivating devices in their hands.

-Tamagotchis were virtual pet toy and what I refer to as" obligation-entertainment" toys.
+Tamagotchi’s were virtual pet toys and what I refer to as “obligation-entertainment" toys.
 As kids, these 90s toys taught us how quickly our digital pets would die if we forgot to feed them and clean up their poop.
 I can't help but feel that Tamagotchi-esque toys conceptually paved the way for other simulation entertainment like the Sims.

 I convinced my mother to buy me a Tamagotchi because it would teach me responsibility, but I just wanted to fit in.
 Everyone had a Tamagotchi, and that was a circle I needed to be part of.
 I desperately needed to become another pre-teen frantically feeding their digital pet during the passing period because they wouldn't be able to do it in English class.